obsidian-level-maker/Obsidian/source_files/fltk/README.Wayland.txt

 2 Wayland Support for FLTK
 ==========================

-On Linux and FreeBSD systems, and provided a Wayland compositor is available at run-time, it is possible to have your FLTK application do all its windowing through the Wayland protocol, all its graphics with Cairo or EGL, and all text-drawing with Pango.
-If no Wayland compositor is available at run-time, FLTK falls back to using X11 or OpenGL for its windowing.
+On Linux and FreeBSD systems, the FLTK library is by default configured so FLTK apps do all their windowing through the Wayland protocol, all their graphics with Cairo or EGL, and all text-drawing with Pango.
+If no Wayland compositor is available at run-time, FLTK apps fall back to using X11 for windowing.
 Cairo and Pango remain used for graphics and text, respectively.

 Environment variable FLTK_BACKEND can be used to control whether Wayland or X11 is used at run time as follows:
 - if FLTK_BACKEND is not defined, Wayland is used when possible, otherwise X11 is used;
-- if FLTK_BACKEND equals "wayland", the library stops with error if no Wayland compositor is available;
+- if $FLTK_BACKEND equals "wayland", the library stops with error if no Wayland compositor is available;
-- if FLTK_BACKEND equals "x11", the library uses X11 even if a Wayland
+- if $FLTK_BACKEND equals "x11", the library uses X11 even if a Wayland
   compositor is available;
-- if FLTK_BACKEND has another value, the library stops with error.
+- if $FLTK_BACKEND has another value, the library stops with error.

+See also 3.3 below for another way to control whether Wayland or X11 is used.

 On pure Wayland systems without the X11 headers and libraries, FLTK can be built with its Wayland backend only (see below).